Tek-Night/Technical-OC-Hiring-2026/SYSADMIN/readme.md

-# Systems and Communications Admin
+# Systems and Security Admin

 ## Task